shirishswate/CapstoneProject-StoreSalesForecast/README.md

 The Github repository contains following folders
 * data - Contains all the data files including test and training data files.
 * images - Contains all the charts and graphs generated during EDA and model training and inferencing.
-* presentation - Contains the powerpoint presentation for the Sales forecasting project.
+* presentation - Contains the power point presentation for the Sales forecasting project.

 Main folder (project root) contains following files
 * README.md - Readme file with project details.